vigneshavm/Interview-questions/JS Q.md

 ---

-#### **9. Potential Pitfalls of Closures**
+#### **Potential Pitfalls of Closures**

 **Interviewer**: What are some common pitfalls of closures?

 **Answer**: Closures are powerful, but they can introduce some pitfalls:
-1. **Memory Leaks**: Closures can keep references to variables, which may cause memory issues if not handled carefully.
+**Memory Leaks**: Closures can keep references to variables, which may cause memory issues if not handled carefully.
-2. **Unintended Variable Retention**: Because closures "remember" variables from their lexical scope, it can be easy to unintentionally retain references to large data structures.
+**Unintended Variable Retention**: Because closures "remember" variables from their lexical scope, it can be easy to unintentionally retain references to large data structures.
-3. **Async Issues**: Closures can sometimes cause confusion when working with asynchronous code, as they may use values that change over time.
+**Async Issues**: Closures can sometimes cause confusion when working with asynchronous code, as they may use values that change over time.

 **Example of Async Pitfall**:
 ```javascript